Canton Bulldogs–Massillon Tigers betting scandal: Recruitment

 For the 1906 season, Canton's coach Blondy Wallace signed the entire 1905 Massillon Tigers' backfield to play for Canton.
 While in Massillion, Ed Stewart was promoted from head coach to manager, replacing J.J.
 Wise.
-Meanwhile, Sherburn Wightman, who played under Amos Alonzo Stagg, while attending the University of Chicago, was named the team's new coach.
+Meanwhile, Sherburn Wightman, who played under Amos Alonzo Stagg while attending the University of Chicago, was named the team's new coach.

 The series

 Scheduling

 An earlier agreement between the two clubs called for each home team to receive 60 percent of the gate admission and reserved seating rights.
 However, Massillon disliked the deal because Canton would receive more money for the games, since their stadium was larger, and the game at Canton would be played in October, instead of the November weather to be seen in Massillon.
 This led the Tigers to ask that the game, to be held in Massillon, be played on Thanksgiving Day, when every football fan would attend regardless of the weather.
-However that October, Wallace traveled to Pennsylvania to recruit players for the upcoming game against Massillon.
+In October, Wallace traveled to Pennsylvania to recruit players for the upcoming game against Massillon.
 There he scheduled a Thanksgiving Day game against the Latrobe Athletic Association, who was the top team in Pennsylvania, and one of the toughest squads in the country.
 The Latrobe squad featured star quarterback John Brallier, and dealt Canton a defeat in 1905.

 Finally, the teams agreed to play two games of football against other in November and share equally the gate receipts.
 The Canton home game was slated for Friday, November 16; while the Massillon home game come on Saturday, November 24, the weekend before Thanksgiving.
 However, many Tigers followers felt that the scheduling of the Canton-Latrobe game was only a ploy to get Massillon to agree to lesser terms.
 Therefore, language was added to the agreement that if Massillon did anything to disrupt the Canton-Latrobe game, they would lose all of their gate money from their first game at Canton to the Bulldogs.
 The money from the November 16 was held in escrow in a Canton bank.
 To ensure that the Thanksgiving Day game between Latrobe and Canton was legitimate, the gate money from the second Bulldogs-Tigers was also kept on hold, this time at Merchants' National Bank in Massillon.
 If the Canton-Latrobe game never occurred, then Massillon would be entitled to all of Canton's gate money from the second Canton-Massillon game.
 Each team was also required to put up a $3,000 bond, as insurance that each team would show on the game days.